edoddridge/aronnax/README.md

   Aronnax successfully [reproduces published results](http://aronnax.readthedocs.io/en/latest/examples.html#reproducing-published-results) from idealised models appearing in the literature.
 - [Fast](http://aronnax.readthedocs.io/en/latest/benchmarks.html).
 The
-  main integration loop is a multi-core Fortran program, wrapped in Python for convenient use.
+  main integration loop is a Fortran program, wrapped in Python for convenient use.